.

 Key Takeaways

-Is life insurance worth it for me?
+Is life insurance worth it?

 Life insurance is worth it in Canada for those with: